2017 International Conference on CYBERWORLDS

 CONFERENCE PROCEEDINGS with all accepted papers will be published by Conference Publishing Services as well as submitted to the IEEE Xplore Digital Library, IEEE Computer Society Digital Library and reference databases of all major referencing indices (e.g., see the proceedings listed at SCI, Scopus, etc.).

-SPECIAL JOURNAL ISSUES referenced by SCI and other major indices are currently being confirmed for full papers.
-Last year these were The Visual Computer (Springer), Computers & Graphics (Elsevier) and Transactions on Computational Science (Springer, LNCS Journal Subline).
+SPECIAL JOURNAL ISSUES referenced by SCI and other major indices are currently being confirmed for selected full papers.
+We have agreements with The Visual Computer (Springer), Computers & Graphics (Elsevier) and Transactions on Computational Science (Springer, LNCS Journal Subline).
+Selected papers will be subject to additional reviewing and the papers have to be extended and improved with at least 30% of new content.

 - Prof. Min Chen, University of Oxford, “Myths and Promises of Data Intelligence”.